plainionist/plainionist.github.io/_posts/2024-05-30-Axios-Auto-Cache.md

 }
 ```

-there are NPM packages with cache impl
+The actual cache implementation is independent from the adapter.
+Any of the freely available NPM packages should be suitable.

-a simple one based on sessionStorage could look like this
+A simple cache implementation based on sessionStorage could look like this:

 ```javascript
 class Cache {